nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p106 -->
-1.  **Apostles** - Pioneers and visionaries who establish foundations, plant churches, and advance the Kingdom of God (<span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="2" data-verses="20" data-lang="en" data-version="NKJV">Ephesians 2:20</span>).
+1.  **Apostles** - Pioneers and visionaries who establish foundations, plant churches, and advance the Kingdom of God (<span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="2" data-verses="20" data-lang="en" data-version="NKJV">Ephesians 2:20</span>).
 Apostles model boldness and faith, demonstrating how to step out into new territories and take spiritual initiative.

 <!-- p107 -->
-2.  **Prophets** - Messengers and guides who proclaim God’s truth, bringing encouragement, edification, and direction (<span class="x-scripture" data-type="ref" data-book="1 Corinthians" data-chapter="14" data-verses="3" data-lang="en" data-version="NKJV">1 Corinthians 14:3</span>).
+2.  **Prophets** - Messengers and guides who proclaim God’s truth, bringing encouragement, edification, and direction (<span class="x-scripture" data-type="ref" data-book="1CO" data-chapter="14" data-verses="3" data-lang="en" data-version="NKJV">1 Corinthians 14:3</span>).
 Prophets inspire faith, call others to align with God’s Word, and demonstrate reliance on hearing God’s voice.

 <!-- p108 -->
-3.  **Evangelists** - Proclaimers of the Gospel who focus on reaching the lost and stirring others to action in sharing Christ (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="8" data-verses="5-8" data-lang="en" data-version="NKJV">Acts 8:5-8</span>).
+3.  **Evangelists** - Proclaimers of the Gospel who focus on reaching the lost and stirring others to action in sharing Christ (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="8" data-verses="5-8" data-lang="en" data-version="NKJV">Acts 8:5-8</span>).
 Evangelists teach disciples how to share their faith effectively, model boldness in witnessing, and inspire compassion for the lost.

 <!-- p109 -->
-4.  **Pastors (Shepherds)** - Caretakers and nurturers who protect, guide, and provide spiritual oversight for the church (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="20" data-verses="28" data-lang="en" data-version="NKJV">Acts 20:28</span>).
+4.  **Pastors (Shepherds)** - Caretakers and nurturers who protect, guide, and provide spiritual oversight for the church (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="20" data-verses="28" data-lang="en" data-version="NKJV">Acts 20:28</span>).
 Pastors teach disciples the importance of community, care for others, and accountability within the body of Christ.

 <!-- p110 -->
-5.  **Teachers** - Instructors and trainers who clarify doctrine and help believers grow in understanding and application of God’s Word (<span class="x-scripture" data-type="ref" data-book="2 Timothy" data-chapter="2" data-verses="15" data-lang="en" data-version="NKJV">2 Timothy 2:15</span>).
+5.  **Teachers** - Instructors and trainers who clarify doctrine and help believers grow in understanding and application of God’s Word (<span class="x-scripture" data-type="ref" data-book="2TI" data-chapter="2" data-verses="15" data-lang="en" data-version="NKJV">2 Timothy 2:15</span>).
 Teachers equip disciples to study Scripture deeply, apply it in their daily lives, and effectively teach others.

 <!-- p111 -->